 IDP Project on Surveillance, Tech & Immigration Policing

 Governments are increasingly joining forces with technology corporations to develop tools to identify, track, and surveil people within and across national borders.
 Surveillance to track and police people is also converging with urban “Smart Cities” initiatives, where massive amounts of data are collected and analyzed from public transactions and interactions, such as transit systems, public Wi-Fi, and cashless payments.
 Not only are tech corporations expanding their role in local governance by providing critical services to automate and centralize a wide range of government services, these corporations are increasingly defining our collective future and undermining democratic governance and struggles for justice and equality.
-IDP’s Surveillance, Tech & Immigration Policing project aims to build the capacity to organize for a just digital future and economy.
+IDP’s Surveillance, Tech & Immigration Policing project focuses on these issues at the intersection of the criminal legal and immigration systems to support initiatives and organizing towards a just digital future.

 Ban the Scan: Outlaw Facial Recognition in New York